yetulaxman/linux-2/_tutorials/01-introduction-container.md

 ### Learning Objectives
-Understanding of docker fundamentals can sometimes be challenging especially to beginners.
+Understanding of docker fundamentals can sometimes be challenging especially in the beginning.
 Part of the challenge comes from terminology of docker eco-system.
 It is useful to get some essential jargon to understand course content.

 After this session, you will be able to understand:
 - The basic terminilogy of docker components